jankodzbanko/RNGScript/README.md

 4. Doesnt exit when roll is done, trying to make it so if you want to, you can try out many combinations without starting up the script again and again.

 v1.01:
--Fixed results getting doubled after few resets by clearing result and base list on restart (sadly still not fully there, with high number of options it tends to give out doubles, working on it).
+-Fixed results getting doubled after few resets by clearing base list on start of the main roll function.
 -Added some delays when printing, values still to be adjusted -Made it so the result is printed with each position in next line with a number added.